dbuchwald/6502/Software/README.md

 ```

 This command will rebuild only modified modules with support for my own addressing scheme (32K RAM, 24K ROM, VIA at 0x9000) and suitable for 1MHz execution - all delays will be enabled.

+**PLEASE NOTE:** instead of passing values in command line you should change `Software/build.mk` file to reflect your build.
+This will prevent any issues related to linking of incompatible modules (built with different setup).
+Also, each time you change `Software/build.mk` make sure to invoke `make clean` command in root `Software` folder to ensure that all the common libraries are rebuilt with new build parameters.

 ## Detailed description of modules in `Software` folder